Tuesday, December 30, 2025

 Of the tarred traffic'd road,

-Against the majestic backdrop
+Against the distant backdrop

 Of the ocean-blue skies